AleggsWong/AlexW_BSE_Portfolio/index.md

 2. Insert it into the Raspberry Pi 400 keyboard and connected the keyboard to the monitor and a powersource
 <br> → I used USB C as a powersource for the keyboard and a micro-HDMI to HDMI cable to connect the keyboard to the monitor
 4. Download Node.js using the instructions found on the [Magic Mirror website](docs.magicmirror.builders)
-5. Navigate to the 'Magic Mirror' directory using the command | cd Magic Mirror |
+5. Navigate to the 'Magic Mirror' directory using the command 'cd Magic Mirror'
 6. Run one final 'npm run start' command in the command prompt of the Raspberry Pi to yield the shown display.

 ### Challenges